clamstew/jods/README.md

 A minimal, reactive JSON state layer for Node.js and the browser.
 Create lightweight observable stores that emit JSON snapshots on demand.
 Perfect for syncing app state, powering APIs, or building reactive UIs without heavy frameworks.

+## Why JODS?

+- ☁️ Zero dependencies
+- 🧠 Computed values are built-in
+- ⚡ Works with React/Preact via useSyncExternalStore
+- 🪞 Built-in deep cloning with json()
+- 🧬 Minimal API, no boilerplate actions or reducers
+- 🧪 Diff detection baked in
+- 🧩 Framework agnostic, but integrates well with React/Preact

 ## Features

 - Tiny reactive store (`jods.store`) with subscription